 Since its reestablishment in the year 1991, Viadrina has strictly adhered to its concept of bringing young people together from every corner of the world.
 This concept has proven to be successful: Viadrina has grown to become a lively, highly regarded member in the community of German and European universities.

-The MaMuD international workshop will take place in the Auditorium Maximum.
+The MaMuD international workshop will take place in the Logenhaus.
 Its modern seminar rooms provide an appropriate and supportive setting for collaborative work, concentrated discussion as well as relaxed exchange.

 Arrival and Hotels